The Most Beautiful Christmas Tree Decorating Ideas

 - Pick a tree.
 Whether you are going with an artificial tree or a fresh cut one, it’s important to start here. ☺️ I gathered the BEST artificial Christmas trees in this post (click here).
 Happy shopping!

 - Choose a theme.
 I love to make a themed tree because it adds so much beauty while also keeping the decorating process very streamlined.
 You can choose a more eclectic design or opt for a classic one if you prefer.
-The options are endless either way.

 - Add those lights.
 The first thing to add is always the lights.
 It will make your experience much smoother.
 Plus, having your lights in place will help you decide where to put everything else.
 Make sure to keep the lights turned on as you decorate, so you can see how everything looks together.